 I used to define myself as a “functional trainer” and took pride in creating a variety of movement-based exercise programs.
 A number of years ago I attended a lecture given by strength coach Mike Boyle, author of the book Functional Training for Sports.
 He described functional training as training with a purpose, and asserted that challenging exercises may provide a variety of benefits, but if the exercises don’t address a client’s specific interests, or if the client is uncomfortable doing the exercises separate from the trainer, are they truly functional?

 In other words, you need to consider the needs of your clients and eliminate the tendency to use the types of workouts you enjoy.
 Even though I like using barbells and kettlebells for my personal workouts, when it comes to exercising on their own many of my clients are more comfortable using weightlifting machines.
 More importantly, machines can help clients become stronger while establishing the healthy behaviors necessary to make exercise a consistent part of their daily routines.

 6 Benefits of Weight Machines

 Strength training provides a number of benefits and the primary feature of machines is that they use cams and pulleys to place the greatest amount of resistance at the point where a particular muscle is in its strongest position, thus helping that muscle to develop to its fullest potential.
 If the goal of an exercise program is to create large, well-defined muscles, machine training can be an extremely functional way to achieve that outcome.

-Here are six benefits of machine-based training that can help you reconsider whether it’s worthwhile adding them to your clients’ programs.
+Here are six benefits of weight machines that can help you reconsider whether it’s worthwhile adding them to your clients’ programs.